 Cons of Cannabis Topicals

-- Efficacy of topicals and salves is yet to be determined.
+- The efficacy of topicals and salves is yet to be determined.

 - Same issues as tinctures and edibles with regards to cannabinoid-terpenoid consistency.